 In the most serious cases, usually ones untreated, suicide may be an unfortunate outcome.
 There seems too little study of mental health problems among police officers.
 One website cites American statistics and offers the following observations:

 Police suicide is not a popular topic in the law enforcement culture.
 As we learn more through research and study, however, it becomes obvious that suicide is merely “the tip of the iceberg” in comparison to the more important issue of mental health in law enforcement.

-It may well prove impossible to develop a program that can identify and prevent 150 suicides in a force of almost a million police officers.
-It is clear, however, that when efforts are focused on mental health, instead of the narrower ‘suicide prevention,’ there can be be benefits that include not only suicide prevention, but fewer:
+It may be difficult to identify risks and prevent suicides.
+However, it is clear that when efforts are focused on mental health, instead of the narrower suicide prevention, benefits will not only include suicide prevention, but fewer:

 - officer deaths from shootings and accidents